About Sara Czerny

 ARTIST BIO

 Sara Czerny, born in 1983, is a watercolour and mixed media artist based in Lower Saxony, Germany.
-As a daughter of a skilled amateur painter, she has been in contact with art since childhood, and her instinctual understanding of aesthetics and composition has initially led her to seek career as a digital designer but it wasn’t until she got into watercolour that she eventually found her unique voice.
+As a daughter of a skilled amateur painter, she has been in contact with art since childhood, and her instinctual understanding of aesthetics and composition has initially led her to seek career as a digital designer but it wasn’t until she got into traditional painting techniques that she eventually found her unique voice.

 ARTIST STATEMENT